kawansoft/aceql-http-client-jdbc-driver/README.md

 Every HTTP exchange between the client and server side is time-consuming, because the HTTP call is synchronous and waits for the server's response

 Try to avoid coding JDBC calls inside loops, as this can reduce execution speed.
 Each JDBC call will send an HTTP request and wait for the response from the server.
+Always use  batch commands (`Statement.executeBatch()`,...)   when you have many rows to INSERT or UPDATE.

 Note that AceQL is optimized as much as possible: